ciencialatitud0/EPIC_3/Dorothy_Challenge/README.md

 - Teams must apply to participate by providing:
   -  a motivation letter, and
   -  a python experience statement.
+- Team members must be very well versed in programming with the Python language (3.x).

 ## Application procedure and contest timeline: